-All DoD contractors must achieve CMMC compliance by 2025, but they should begin preparing for those audits now.
-Auditors will be in high demand once they become available, so it’s important for contractors to start this process as soon as possible.
+It’s expected that CMMC 2.0 compliance will go into effect in May 2023 and be in DoD contracts by July 2023.
+Auditors will be in high demand once they become available, so contractors need to start this process as soon as possible.
 (Learn more: Who needs to be CMMC compliant?)

 What does a CMMC auditor do?

-- Data Checks.
-A CMMC auditor uses the data check to identify the types of information that an organization processes.
-This audit can determine the correct CMMC maturity level for the organization.
+- Data Checks: A CMMC auditor uses the data check to identify the types of information that an organization processes.
+This audit can determine the correct level of CMMC maturity for the organization.

-- Domain and Capabilities Audit.
-The CMMC model includes a series of controls for each maturity level.
-Auditors perform an audit of the domain and capabilities appropriate for the organization’s CMMC level.
+- Domain and Capabilities Audit: The CMMC model includes a series of controls for each maturity level.
+As their name implies, CMMC Auditors will audit the domain and capabilities appropriate for the organization’s CMMC 2.0 level.

 - Process Integration Audit.
-This audit determines how well an organization has integrated its security capabilities into its culture.
-This audit ultimately determines if the organization has reached the required CMMC maturity level and is the only type of audit that allows a C3PAO to award certification.
+This audit determines how well an organization has integrated security capabilities into its culture.
+This audit ultimately determines if the organization has reached the required CMMC maturity level and is the only audit type allowing a C3PAO to award certification.

 How do I prepare for a CMMC audit?